cloudposse-archives/turf/README.md

 Command line utility for assisting with various automation tasks that are difficult with Terraform or other tools.

 The utility provides the following functions:

-* Enable AWS Security Hub in for the AWS Organization and associate all member accounts
+- Enable AWS Security Hub in for the AWS Organization and associate all member accounts
-* Delete all of the default VPCs in an AWS account
+- Delete all of the default VPCs in an AWS account

-See `posse --help` for more details
+See `turf --help` for more details

 ---